eccenca/cmem-plugin-template/README.md

 $ copier gh:eccenca/cmem-plugin-template cmem-plugin-my
 ```

-After that, you should initialize the repository:
+After that, you should initialize the repository and git hooks:
 ```
 $ cd cmem-plugin-my
 $ git init
 $ git add .
 $ git commit -m "init"
+$ pre-commit install
 ```

 Then you can run a test build: